Dan-Matthews-23/Heart-Helpers/README.md

 ### Key information for the site

 - Information on the next national event
-- Information about previous events
 - Testimonies of previous and existing volunteers
 - A means for contacting the national team or the twelve branches across the United Kingdom

 ### About the user
-The website is designed with an end user in mind: a person who is looking to support Heart Helpers main aim of increasing revenue.
+The website is designed with an end user in mind: a person who is looking to support Heart Helpers' main aim of increasing revenue.
 Personal or protected characteristics are largely irrelevant, and as such Heart Helpers will not collect information other than name, email address, contact number (if the user wants to provide it) and date of birth.
 Date of birth is the only piece of information that is important for tax and health and safety reasons.

 **Tax reasons** - Under UK tax regulations, charities can claim back 25% of most donations from the UK government as Tax Aid.
 But for charities to be able to do that, the person making the donation or purchase must be liable for [tax ](https://www.gov.uk/donating-to-charity/gift-aid), which means only volunteers over the age of 16 would qualify for Gift Aid.
 It is important to note here that a person under 16 years of age would we welcomed just the same, provided they satisfy the Health and Safety agreement.